South Sudan: Languages

 Seventy languages are spoken in South Sudan, of which 60 are indigenous and granted constitutional status as "national languages" that "shall be respected, developed and promoted".
 English is the sole official language, being constitutionally enshrined as the "official working language" of government and the "language of instruction at all levels of education".
 English had been the principal language of what is now South Sudan since 1972, serving as the common medium for administrative purposes.
 However, few South Sudanese speak it as a first language.

 The majority of languages spoken in South Sudan are classified within the Nilo-Saharan Language family, specifically the subbranches of Nile Sudanic and Central Sudanic; most of the remainder are part of the Adamawa-Ubangi branch of the Niger-Congo family.
-The most common languages are Nuer (4.35 million), Bari (595,000) Dinka (940,000) or Zande (420,000), which are collectively spoken by approximately 60% of the population; other major indigenous languages include Murle, Luo, Ma'di, and Otuho.
+The most common languages are Dinka (1.35 million), Nuer (740,000), Bari (595,000), and Zande (420,000), which are collectively spoken by approximately 60% of the population; other major indigenous languages include Murle, Luo, Ma'di, and Otuho.
 Six indigenous languages are threatened with extinction, with another 11 declining.

 Arabic, a Semitic language of the Afroasiatic family, is the most widely spoken language.
 The most common variety is Juba Arabic, also known as South Sudanese Arabic, a creole language that serves as the lingua franca for local governments, national commerce, and in urban areas.
 It is spoken by approximately 1.45 million people, of whom only 250,000 speak it natively.
 Sudanese Arabic, the prevailing dialect in Sudan, has approximately 460,000 speakers, primarily in the northern regions of South Sudan; it has been described as the de facto language of national identity.
 Arabic had been recognised as South Sudan's second official language, alongside English, in its 2005 interim constitution, but has no legal status in the current transitional constitution adopted in 2011.

 Swahili, a Bantu language spoken primarily in East Africa, has been proposed as a second official language.
 In 2011, South Sudan's ambassador to Kenya stated that Swahili would be introduced in South Sudan with the goal of supplanting Arabic as a lingua franca, in keeping with the country's orientation toward the East African Community rather than Sudan and the Arab League.
 Following the South Sudan's ascension to the East African Community in 2019, the government has moved to adopt Swahili into the official curricula at primary school.
 Nevertheless, South Sudan submitted an application to join the Arab League as a member state on 25 March 2014, which is still pending.
 In an interview with the newspaper Asharq Al-Awsat, the Foreign Minister of South Sudan Deng Alor Kuol said: South Sudan is the closest African country to the Arab world, and we speak a special kind of Arabic known as Juba Arabic.
 Sudan supports South Sudan's request to join the Arab League.
 Juba Arabic is a lingua franca in South Sudan.